-Visitor services include lodging, groceries, ATM, post office, hardware and sundries at the Liard Valley General Store and Motel (at the far end of Main Street).
-Gas, diesel, propane and fishing and hunting licenses available at the Fort Liard Fuel Centre which also has the Sisters Cafe, crafts and groceries.
+Lodging, groceries, ATM, hardware and sundries available at Liard Valley General Store and Motel (at the far end of main street).
+Gas, diesel, propane and fishing and hunting licenses available here at the Fort Liard Fuel Center (which includes Sisters Cafe, crafts and groceries).
+Post office, groceries and ATM at the Northern.
+ATM at the Liard Valley General Store.
+There is the modern Acho Dene School.
 There is no bank in Fort Liard.

 Stop in at the native crafts store to shop for quill-decorated birchbark berry baskets and bowls (a Fort Liard specialty), beaded moccasins and mukluks, moose-hair tufting, miniature birchbark canoes and many other traditional native handicrafts.